-Welcome to the latest in our occasional series highlighting interesting findings from academic research.
+Welcome to the latest in my series highlighting interesting findings from academic research.
 Today – bar charts.
 Or, more precisely: why bar charts?
-Not, why push tactical voting and ‘we can win here’ messages, but why bar charts rather than pie charts, line graphs, scatter graphs or any of the myriad of other graphical devices available?
+Not why push tactical voting and ‘we can win here’ messages (on which see here), but why bar charts rather than pie charts, line graphs, scatter graphs or any of the myriad of other graphical devices available?

 Pie charts make an occasional appearance in political leaflets but bar charts are so much the dominant form that the idea of switching to pie charts was the concept behind one of Liberal Democrat Voice’s April 1st spoof postings a few years back.
 However, the reasoning behind this is talked about only very rarely, despite their being some hard-nosed scientific research behind it.